amirongit/notecode/elasticsearchInAction.md

 - semi-structured
     - falls between structured & unstructured data
     - usually is unstructured data with meta-data describing it
-### Relevancy
-the degree to which data matches the given query
 ### Full-Text Search
 technique to search specific phrases within the entire data rather than looking for it in specific fields or sections; doesn't depend on meta data
-### Inverted Index
-general purpose data structure which maps contents to their location; enable efficient lookups for locations of occurrences of terms or elements
 ### Elastic Stack
 - elasticsearch
 - logstash